openharmony/docs/en/application-dev/quick-start/arkts-state-management-best-practices.md

 - **this.needsUpdate** is a custom state variable that should be applied only to the UI component to which it is bound.
 Because **this.realState1** and **this.realState2** are regular variables (not decorated), their changes do not trigger UI re-render.

 - However, in this application, an attempt is made to update these two regular variables through **this.needsUpdate**.
-This approach is nonviable and may result in poor re-render performance: The change of **this.needsUpdate** will cause **ForEach** to re-render, even if the original intent is to update only the background color.
+This approach is nonviable and may result in poor re-render performance.

 [Example]